eacharan21/Car-price-prediction-final-/README.md

 - Matplotlib, Seaborn

 ## 📎 Project Files
-- `FinalProject.ipynb` — Complete workflow from EDA to model evaluation.
+- `notebooks/FinalProject.ipynb` — Complete workflow from EDA to model evaluation.

 ## 🚀 Results
 Multiple models were compared to identify the best performing algorithm based on prediction accuracy.